WWE News: Triple H Announces Huge Matches For ‘NXT TakeOver XXV’

 If Baszler ends up losing the title at NXT TakeOver XXV, it is expected that she will move up to WWE’s main roster.
 Of course, everyone thought that after she lost the title last time and it never happened.

-Adam Cole has had a lot of success in NXT, but he wants the NXT Championship and he’s going to need to go through Johnny Gargano to capture it.
+Adam Cole has had a lot of success in NXT, but he wants the NXT Championship, and he’s going to need to go through Johnny Gargano to capture it.
 The two had an epic battle over WrestleMania 35 weekend, but this rematch is likely going to be even better.

 Along with those two big title matches, a third will take place at the event for the vacant NXT Tag Team Championship.
 After the Viking Raiders (War Raiders) moved up to Monday Night Raw, they relinquished the titles in NXT and a big four-way match will determine the new champions.